SFU-CMPT-201/a1-pub/README.md

   one of the shortcut keys allows you to jump to a different option. `s` is for jumping forward and `S` is for jumping backward.

+For our VM, we do not allow you to install any more plugins.
+We have actually configured our VM in a way that prevents you from installing other plugins.
+This is first for learning purposes but also because installing too many plugins slows down the performance of Neovim.
+Many Vim/Neovim users prefer installing a minimal number of plugins that they consider essential and use the native features of Vim/Neovim for the most part.

+# Important note

+For all future assignments, you *must* use `nvim`.
+To enforce this, we have configured our `nvim` so that, for a few file types that we care about (e.g., `.c`, `.h`, `.sh`, etc.), it occasionally takes a snapshot of the file you are editing and saves the snapshot to a directory named `.history`.
+For all future assignments, you need to push this directory as part of your submission.
+We will check this directory, analyze the snapshots to make sure that you are using `nvim`, and use the analysis results as part of grading.

 # Next steps

 You need to accept the invite for the next assignment (A2).